Ada-Developers-Academy/core-unit-1/fundamentals-recap/practice-conditionals-recap.md

 ##### !question

 During holiday seasons, stores will often offer discounts based on membership tiers.
+If the customer is not a member, they will not have any discount, and should be encouraged to become a member.
 Select the option that best describes the logic to create this discount system.

 ##### !end-question